gabegm/gabriel/content/posts/Deploying-My-First-SpringBoot-Code-To-Production.md

 * Spring exploded in popularity for Java back-end development
 * There's now much less boilerplate code needed to be written, but that also makes it a lot harder for a newbie like me to grasp when looking at a new codebase [1]
-* Many class dependencies are automatically generated (e.g. [protobuf](https://developers.google.com/protocol-buffers/docs/reference/java-generated)) which is confusing at times for a newbie sich as myself
+* Many class dependencies are automatically generated (e.g. [protobuf](https://developers.google.com/protocol-buffers/docs/reference/java-generated)) which is confusing at times for a newbie such as myself
 * People are also clueless, just a little less than you
 * 3 billion devices still run Java

 ![alt text](/images/3-billion-devices-run-java.png "3 Billion Devices Still Run Java")

 * It's better to grasp Java first and learn Spring Boot and microservices along the way
-* You still won't understand much, just take things one step at a time and keep pushing till things start to stick
+* You still won't understand much, just take things one step at a time and keep pushing until things start to stick
 * It's easier to grab someone's attention in the office
 * There's so much infrastructure needed for local development
 * Testing is even harder now with having to mimic all the moving parts in a micro service architecture